braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/users_and_subscriptions.md

 > This reference article covers the concepts of push enablement and push subscription states in Braze, including the fundamental differences in behavior across iOS, Android, and web.

-## Push enablement {#push-enabled}
+## Push Enabled {#push-enabled}

 **Push Enabled** is a segmentation filter in Braze that allows marketers to easily identify users that allow Braze to send push notifications and users that haven't expressed preferences to not receive push notifications.

-By definition, this **Push Enabled** filter takes into account the following:
+The **Push Enabled** filter takes into account the following:
 - The ability for Braze to send a push notification
 - The user's push subscription state

-![][1]{: style="float:right;max-width:50%;margin-left:15px;"}
+![A screenshot of the dashboard showing a user is "Push Registered for Marketing (iOS)"][1]{: style="float:right;max-width:50%;margin-left:15px;"}

 A user is considered "push enabled" or "push registered" if they have an active push token for an app within your app group, meaning push enablement status is app-specific.